Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 The TV listings are already getting packed.
 Snuggle down with a thrilling drama.
 Raise a glass of eggnog to some merry comedies.
 Or keep the whole family happy with a classic movie.

-Christmas Eve listings
+New Year's Eve listings

 |BBC One||ITV||Channel 4|